Skip to main content

 tip

-• opex-<env>-ci/cd: dedicated to the Opex dashboard deployments
+• opex-<env>-ci/cd: For Opex dashboard deployments

 This can happen when, for example, a new resource is added to the configuration that requires special roles.
 Or when the Terraform code needs to read a secret from a new KeyVault or access blobs from a new Storage Account.
 It is impossible to anticipate all possible cases, as things change over time.